qaalabs/fabric/docs/03b-medallion-lakehouse/instructions.md

 # Lab 03b ~ Create Medallion Architecture in a Fabric Lakehouse

-In this exercise you will build out a medallion architecture in a Fabric lakehouse using notebooks.
-You will create a workspace, create a lakehouse, upload data to the bronze layer, transform the data and load it to the silver Delta table, transform the data further and load it to the gold Delta tables, and then explore the semantic model and create relationships.

-This exercise should take approximately **45** minutes to complete

 !!! info "For this lab you need to navigate to QA Platform and login using the credentials provided"

 !!! warning "It is important that you use an incognito/private mode browser tab and not your work or personal Microsoft login"

+## Step 1: Signing in to Microsoft Fabric

 In this lab, you will sign in to Microsoft Fabric using the email and password from the QA Platform.

-## Step 1: Signing in to Microsoft Fabric

 1. Using an **incognito/private mode browser tab** navigate to the [Fabric portal](https://app.fabric.microsoft.com/) at: https://fabric.microsoft.com